One thing teens and tweens will never call Chicago is boring.

 2. Maggie Daley Park

-Scale the rock-climbing walls at Maggie Daley Park, reaching a max height of 40 feet over a total surface area of 19,000 square feet.
-The wall is divided into beginner and advanced sections, with three different types of climbing: bouldering, lead-harnessed, and top rope.
+Climb, skate, and play on the lakefront at Maggie Daley Park.
+Scale the outdoor rock climbing walls, reaching a max height of 40 feet, divided into beginner and advanced sections.
 Next, strap on your rollerblades or grab a scooter (both available for rent) and head to the Skating Ribbon, a meandering track through the whimsical park landscape.
-(FYI: During the winter, the ribbon becomes one of the city's most unique ice-skating spots).
+(FYI: During the winter, the ribbon becomes one of the city’s most unique ice-skating spots).
 Looking for something a little less heart-pumping?
 Try a round of mini golf, featuring replicas of iconic Chicago structures, including the Willis Tower, Wells Street bridge, and the Picasso sculpture.

 3. Museum Campus